 Want to understand book cover design?
 Or learn how to refine your current book covers?
 Or maybe as an author you want to understand what your graphic designer is doing?
-I’ll be going through the changes I made to my latest series and covering why those changes were made.

 Some basic book cover design rules to know

 Your book cover should fit the genre.
 If it’s Cozy Mystery, your cover should look like it belongs on the same shelf.
-The same with Epic Fantasy, Paranormal Romance, Regency Romance etc. That is why it is very important to know who your comp authors/books would be.
+The same with Epic Fantasy, Paranormal Romance, Regency Romance, etc. That is why it is very important to know who your comp authors/books would be.
 A comp is simply an author or a book that would be comparable to your book’s plot themes.

 Understand that book cover design changes constantly.
 To stay up on what is new, simply go to Amazon and search for your genre.
 It will show you what titles are selling in the top 100 of that genre.

-Here’s a snapshot of book covers in todays 100 best sellers on Amazon in the Mystery category.
+Here’s a snapshot of book covers in today’s 100 best sellers on Amazon in the Mystery category.
 Do you notice anything?
 Book covers are all FONT BASED with little art, and colors are very bright.
-When the author is well-known their name is often bigger than the book title.
+When the author is well-known, their name is often bigger than the book title.

 Here’s a snapshot of book covers in the Romance / Historical Romance / Regency genre.
 Notice all feature a female in period dress on the cover.
 Sometimes with a partner.
 There is often a historical home in the background (think English mansion house), or a historic-like interior.